montr/montr/README.md

 ### Installation

 1. Clone repository from `git@github.com:montr/montr.git`
-2. Create database `montr-dev` (or choose your database name) in PostgreSQL.
-Restore sample database backup from `todo`.
+2. Create database `montr` (or choose your database name) in PostgreSQL.
-3. Copy sample `secrets.json` from `todo` to `Microsoft/UserSecrets/1f5f8818-a536-4818-b963-2d3ef5dcef03` directory.
-Specify choosen database name and other connection string parameters in `Default` connection of `ConnectionStrings` section in `secrets.json`.
+3. Copy sample `secrets.json` from `templates/secrets.json` to `Microsoft/UserSecrets/1f5f8818-a536-4818-b963-2d3ef5dcef03` directory.
+   * Specify choosen database name and other connection string parameters in `Default` and `Migration` connections of `ConnectionStrings` section in `secrets.json`.
+   * Specify default administrator email and password in `Montr.Idx.IdxOptions` section.
-4. Run dotnet to watch backend sources changes in `./src/Host`
+4. Run dotnet to watch backend sources changes in `./src/Host`.
+During first startup database structure (tables etc.) and default data (users etc.) will be created.
 ```bash
 dotnet watch run
 ```